Verstappen Takes Pole In Austria As Hamilton Struggles For Pace - UrduPoint

 His more experienced teammate Daniel Ricciardo is 52 points behind and was almost a second behind after failing to make it out of Q2.

-On the third row of Sunday's grid are Hamilton's teammate Valtteri Bottas and Pierre Gasly with his Alpha Tauri teammate Yuki Tsunoda just behind in the fourth row with the Aston Martin of Sebastian Vettel.
+On the third row of Sunday's grid are Hamilton's teammate Valtteri Bottas and Pierre Gasly with his Alpha Tauri teammate Yuki Tsunoda just behind in the fourth row where he should have been alongside the Aston Martin of Sebastian Vettel.

+Vettel, however, was hauled before the track stewards over an incident in Q2 when he impeded Fernando Alonso in the Alpine, with the four-time world champion picking up a three place grid penalty.

+That left him down in 11th place, not the present he was expecting on his 34th birthday after qualifying eighth.

-George Russell did a fine job to get his Williams into Q3 to take his place on the fifth row with Lance Stroll's Aston Martin completing the top 10.
+George Russell did a fine job to get his Williams into Q3 to take his place on the fifth row, later moving up to inherit Vettel's fourth row spot.